-The birth of each baby has a long-lasting impact on the physical and mental health of the mother, baby and family.
-The way in which the woman, baby, partner and family transition into a new unit have a long-lasting impact on their physical and emotional health.
+The birth of each baby has a long-lasting impact on the physical and mental health of the mother, baby, father or other loved one, and family.
+The way in which they transition into a new unit has a long-lasting impact on their physical and emotional health.

-There are many ways in which the doula's support benefits fathers.
+There are many ways in which the doula's support benefits fathers and other loved ones.
 Research has proven that mothers and babies have an easier transition with support.
-However, fathers experience great life transitions of their own at this time and may not be able to be the primary provider of the transitional support their families need.
-Fathers are redefining their roles; they may also be adjusting to sleep deprivation, financial pressures and other stressors, as well.
+However, partners experience great life transitions of their own at this time and may not be able to be the primary provider of the transitional support their families need.
+Partners are redefining their roles; they may also be adjusting to sleep deprivation, financial pressure and other stressors, as well.

-The importance of the father's involvement and support during the weeks following birth cannot be overstated.
-During this time he truly becomes a parent, getting to know this tiny, yet complete, person who has entered his family.
-The doula can ease this introduction, helping the father to discover all he can about his baby, as well as develop his own concept of himself as a parent.
+The importance of the partner's involvement and support during the weeks following birth cannot be overstated.
+During this time the partner truly becomes a parent, getting to know this tiny, yet complete, person who has entered their family.
+The doula can ease this introduction, helping the partner to discover all about their baby, as well as develop a unique concept and style of parenting.
 In addition, the doula's support can help parents to adjust their own relationship, moving forward to enhance their previous life together as a couple who are now parents.